Janet Akyüz Mattei: Biography

-She worked at Leander McCormick Observatory in Charlottesville, Virginia from 1970 to 1972 and received her M.A. in Astronomy from the University of Virginia in 1972 and her Ph.D. in Astronomy from Ege University in Izmir, Turkey, 1982.
+She worked at Leander McCormick Observatory in Charlottesville, Virginia from 1970 to 1972 and received her M.A. in Astronomy from the University of Virginia in 1972 and her Ph.D. in Astronomy from Ege University in İzmir, Turkey, 1982.

 As head of the AAVSO for over 30 years, she collected observations of variable stars by amateur astronomers from around the world.
 She coordinated many important observing programs between amateur observers and professional astronomers.
 She was also keenly interested in education and student science projects.
 Under her direction, the database of the association was made available to educators and also assisted non-professional astronomers access the Hubble Space Telescope.

 Awards and honors

 Mattei won many awards, including the Centennial Medal of the Société Astronomique de France, 1987; George Van Biesbroeck Prize, American Astronomical Society, 1993; Leslie Peltier Award, Astronomical League, 1993; first Giovanni Battista Lacchini Award for collaboration with amateur astronomers, Unione Astrofili Italiani, 1995; and the Jackson-Gwilt Medal of the Royal Astronomical Society, 1995.
-Asteroid 11695 Mattei was named in her honor on 9 January 2001 (M.P.C.
+Asteroid 11695 Mattei was named in her honor on January 9, 2001 (M.P.C.
 41938).

 Death

-She died of leukemia in Boston in March 2004.
+She died of leukemia in Boston in 2004, aged 61.